AlaskaAirlines/auro-skeleton/docs/partials/index.md

 `<auro-skeleton>` should not be used on action components like `<auro-button>`, `<auro-input>` or `<auro-radio>`.

 Do not represent a loading state with `<auro-skeleton>` for an entire component such as a toast notification, dropdown menus, or a modal dialog.
-It is approapriate to use `<auro-skeleton>` for content inside those components, but never for the entire component.
+It is appropriate to use `<auro-skeleton>` for content inside those components, but never for the entire component.

 ## Default examples

-The `<auro-skelelton>` API consists of a standardized enumerated `shape` attribute and the use of customzied CSS.
-The following examples illusrtate use cases to include `circle`, `oval` and `rectangle`.
-With the use of CSS the user has infinate options for how the animated skeleton can be used in their loading UI.
+The `<auro-skeleton>` API consists of a standardized enumerated `shape` attribute and the use of customized CSS.
+The following examples illustrate use cases to include `circle`, `oval` and `rectangle`.
+With the use of CSS the user has infinite options for how the animated skeleton can be used in their loading UI.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=../apiExamples/basic.html) -->